 The neurobiology of memory, and healing implicit emotional memory:

-“neuroscience is catching up to psychotherapy” – Dr Daniela Schiller
+“Neuroscience is catching up to psychotherapy” – Dr Daniela Schiller

 butterfly police